2019 Audi A6 spy shots

 As for the styling, Audi’s Prologue concept unveiled at the 2014 Los Angeles auto show points the way.
 The wide, imposing grille and strong creases are lifted straight from the concept, as are the geometrically-shaped headlights.

-The base engine should be a turbocharged 2.0-liter inline-4 delivering 252 horsepower.
-Above this will likely be a turbocharged V-6 and as mentioned earlier we should also see a plug-in hybrid option.
+The base engine should be a 2.0-liter turbocharged inline-4 delivering 252 horsepower.
+Above this will likely be a 3.0-liter turbocharged V-6, and as mentioned earlier we should also see a plug-in hybrid option.
 The latter will feature Audi’s “e-tron” badge.
 Note, the current A6 has a plug-in hybrid option, though only in China.
 It combines an inline-4 with an electric motor integrated with the transmission and delivers a peak 245 hp.

 The good news is that we can also expect new versions of the performance-oriented S6 and RS 6.
-The RS 6 should stick with a twin-turbocharged 4.0-liter V-8 possibly matching the 605 hp of the current RS 6 Avant Performance.
+The RS 6 should stick with a 4.0-liter twin-turbocharged V-8 possibly matching the 605 hp of the current RS 6 Avant Performance.
 It’s not clear at this point if the RS 6 will be offered as a sedan or if it will make it to the United States this time around, but we have our fingers crossed.
-As for the S6, we could end up seeing it downsize to a turbocharged V-6.
+As for the S6, we should see it downsize to a turbocharged V-6, most likely the 2.9-liter mill found in the latest RS 5.

 2019 Audi A6 spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 Body styles for the A6 will once again include the standard sedan you see here as well as a long-wheelbase variant for China.
-On top of this, there will also be an Avant wagon and Allroad soft-roader wagon.
+On top of this, there will also be the Avant and Allroad wagons.

 The A6 is going to have a tough time when it arrives.
 The BMW 5-Series and Mercedes-Benz E-Class have just been redesigned and there are also some impressive newcomers in this segment such as the Cadillac CT6, Lincoln Continental and Volvo S90.